shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-05-UsingUIToolkit.md

 ```

 > #### Note
-> Make sure that you remove the `default` from `export default class List extends Component` because there can only be one default export per module and we want `export default connect` to be the it.
+> Make sure that you remove the `default` from `export default class List extends Component` because there can only be one default export and we want `export default connect` to be it.

 Now create the Details screen: